top of page

 Find a Social Media Group

-Two hikers reach a summit in Southwestern Connecticut and gaze out into the Autumn Landscape, with trees changing color and a lazy river weaving its way through the forest
+Two trail buddies reach a summit in Southwestern Connecticut and gaze out into the Autumn Landscape, with trees changing color and a lazy river weaving its way through the forest

 Taking in the View with a Buddy: Paugusset State Forest, CT - Photo Credit: Bryan Donoghue